Causes of mental disorders: Environmental factors

 The term "environment" is very loosely defined in the context of mental illnesses.
 Unlike biological and psychological causes, environmental causes denote a wide range of stressors that individuals experience in everyday life.
 They are more psychologically than biologically based.
 Events that evoke feelings of loss are the most likely to cause a mental disorder to develop in an individual.

-Environmental factors include but are not limited to dysfunctional home life, poor interpesonal relationships, substance abuse, not meeting social expectations, low self-esteem, and poverty.
+Environmental factors include but are not limited to dysfunctional home life, poor interpersonal relationships, substance abuse, not meeting social expectations, low self-esteem, and poverty.
 The British charity organisation Mind lists childhood abuse, trauma, violence, neglect, social isolation, discrimination, grief, stress, homelessness, social disadvantage, debt, unemployment, caring for a family member or friend, and significant trauma as an adult (such as war, an accident, or being the victim of a violent crime) as possible triggers of an episode of mental illness.

-Repeating generational patterns are also risk factor for mental illness.
+Repeating generational patterns, behaviors that are passed down through different familial generations, are also a risk factor for mental illness, especially in children.